a-rashid-saaka/google-workspace/README.md

 ![image](https://github.com/user-attachments/assets/f0407965-646a-4c60-ba1e-d0fcc4e9cdfe)

 V. Provide Elias with his new password.
-When he next signs in he will be asked to change his password.
+When he next signs in, he will be asked to change it.

 <br>